MicrosoftDocs/cpp-docs/docs/sanitizers/asan-shadowbytes.md

 ## Code generation - tests

-If you consider that specific shadow bytes will have been written, either by the compiler-generated code, static data, or the runtime.
-Then the following pseudo code shows how it would be simple to generate a check that would precede any load or store.
+Consider how specific shadow bytes might get written, either by the compiler-generated code, static data, or the runtime.
+This pseudo-code shows how it's possible to generate a check that precedes any load or store:

 ```cpp
 ShadowAddr = (Addr >> 3) + Offset;